 1. Beauty / filter LoRA at high weight

-Beauty LoRAs (add_detail, instagram_filter, korean_idol_beauty, flawless_skin) at weight 0.8+ remove pores, even out blemishes, brighten the entire skin tone — and produce dolls.
+Beauty LoRAs (add_detail, instagram_filter, korean_idol_beauty, flawless_skin) at weight 0.8+ remove pores, even out blemishes, and brighten the entire skin tone, which produces dolls.

-golden hour → orange tint. blue hour → cyan tint. neon lights → magenta tint. tungsten warm lighting → yellow tint.
-The model paints skin under that light, so the skin takes on the cast.
+golden hour casts orange. blue hour casts cyan. neon lights cast magenta. tungsten warm lighting casts yellow.
+The model paints skin under that light, so the skin takes the cast.

-How to spot it: lighting words in prompt imply a non-neutral color (warm / cool / colored).
+How to spot it: the lighting words in your prompt imply a non-neutral color (warm / cool / colored).
 Skin will reflect it.

-SDXL especially needs plastic skin, waxy skin, oversmoothed, doll-like in the negative prompt.
-Without them, you’ll get all of those.
+SDXL, SD 1.5, and Pony respond to negatives.
+They especially need plastic skin, waxy skin, oversmoothed, and doll-like in the negative prompt.
+Without them you get all of those.

-These words train the model toward magazine-cover overprocessed skin.
+These words push the model toward magazine-cover overprocessed skin.
 Drop them.

-How to spot it: positive prompt has beautiful skin, perfect skin, flawless, glowing skin, radiant, airbrushed.
+How to spot it: positive prompt contains beautiful skin, perfect skin, flawless, glowing skin, radiant, or airbrushed.

-How to spot it: same prompt on a known-realistic SDXL (Juggernaut, RealVisXL) produces natural skin.
-The original model is doll-tuned.
+How to spot it: the same prompt on a known-realistic base (SDXL: Juggernaut XL, RealVisXL; Flux fine-tunes built for skin) produces natural skin.
+If so, your original model is doll-tuned.

-Sometimes the skin actually looks fine; it’s your monitor that’s misrendering (uncalibrated, wrong color profile).
+Sometimes the skin is actually fine and your monitor is misrendering it (uncalibrated, wrong color profile).
 Open the file in a color-managed viewer.

 How to spot it: open in Preview / Photoshop / Lightroom and compare.
-If colors differ, your display pipeline is the source.
+If colors differ from your generator’s preview, your display pipeline is the source, not the model.

 Shortest path to fix